 How does that work?

-Apart from making us see more of the products and offers making it more likely for us to buy them, a study by Bangor University found some shocking results into what happens to our brains when we spend too much time in supermarkets.
+Slowing us down means we more of the products and offers making it more likely for us to buy them. but a study by Bangor University found some shocking results about what happens to our brains when we spend too much time in supermarkets.
 They found that:

 - At around 23 minutes shoppers make choices with the emotional part of their brain instead of the logical